exodustx0/aoc-2021/README.md

 Okay, that was a doozie.
 I spent just under 7 hours non-stop on this.
 Debugging this was a nightmare, and in the last hour I had the additional headache of Go's tempfile builds (that get made for every individual `go run main.go`) not being deleted (which Go errors on).
 Manually removing these tempfile builds wouldn't work either.
 Windows would act like I successfully deleted them, but they'd still be there.
 I assume antivirus shenanigans.

 Despite all that, I found this to be a very fun puzzle to maneuver!

+EDIT - Oh, right, I forgot about the start of the day.
+The lack of unions in Go messed with me.
+Look at the [`Value` struct](https://github.com/exodustx0/aoc-2021/blob/cd703911b3581b90b660caea90974f0244095609/day-18/main.go#L18): a `Value` represents _either_ a number _or_ a pair.
+I ended up doing the unioning by adding a "kind" that denotes which type in the union is in use, and then ignore all fields irrelevant to that type.
+Seems inelegant to me, but as far as I can tell, this is the most elegant it gets with Go.
+Would love to hear how this can be done better.